 So much of what we do both financially and socially happens online these days.
-It’s important to think about everything from our social media legacies to who will need to access to our banking and investment account information when we pass away.
+It’s important to think about everything from what our social media legacies will be to who will need access to our banking and investment account information when we pass away.

-In this article we’ll be talking about why it’s important to have a plan for your digital life when you pass away and what money expert Clark Howard says is the best way to prepare for when that time comes.
+In this article, we’ll share why it’s important to have a plan for your digital life when you pass away and what money expert Clark Howard says is the best way to prepare.

 Plan Now for What Will Happen to Your Digital Accounts When You Pass Away

 Longtime fans of Clark know that he has always stressed how important it is to plan for the eventuality of death, especially by creating a will.
 But what happens to all of the accounts and activities you interact with online but not necessarily in the physical world?

 “It’s still a work in process,” Clark says.
 “This is a hard one.
 We think about making sure we take care of our physical affairs when we’re gone, but now it’s equally important to know who is going to have access to your digital life.
 There are many strategies, but none are perfect right now.”

 So creating a plan for who will have access to your digital accounts — and how — is largely a matter of preference, but we do have some options for you to consider.

 The first thing you should do is to make sure you have a complete list of all of your digital accounts that someone else may need to access when you die, including instructions on how to access them.
 This list should include all of your financial activities such as bank, investment, loan and insurance accounts.
 If you’re active on social media, you’ll probably want to include those accounts as well.
 And don’t forget about email!